Anggun: 2014–2016: Got Talent and Toujours un ailleurs

-2020–present: Further television works, music collaborations and acting debut
+2017–2021: 8, The Voice, Mask Singer, and acting debut

+Anggun returned as a judge on the second season of Asia's Got Talent, alongside David Foster and Jay Park.
+Her sixth English-language studio album, 8, was launched at the Apple Store on Orchard Road in Singapore on 8 December 2017, with an acoustic showcase.
+The albums singles, "What We Remember" and "The Good Is Back", reached the top ten and top twenty on the US Dance Club Songs chart, respectively.
+She was invited for the seventh time by Pope Francis and Vatican to perform on 4 January 2018 in Naples, Italy.
+In July 2018, she performed at the European Latin Awards at Stadio Benito Stirpe, Frosinone, Italy, where she won Best International Singer category.

+In March 2018, Anggun performed with David Foster during The Hitman: David Foster and Friends concert series in Surakarta and Surabaya, Indonesia.
+Anggun performed the song "Pemuda" at the opening ceremony of the Asian Games 2018 at the Gelora Bung Karno Stadium, Jakarta.
+She joined the coaching panel for the third season of The Voice Indonesia.
+Anggun was featured in the documentary Silent Night — A Song for the World directed by Hannes M. Schalle.
+She made soundtracks on two versions of "Silent Night" gospel, "Malam Kudus" in Indonesian and "Douce nuit, sainte nuit" in French.
+In early 2019, Anggun embarked on a seven-date intimate tour across Italy.
+Anggun did a virtual duet with Luciano Pavarotti at The Luciano Pavarotti Foundation and Anggun in concert at the Simfonia Hall in Jakarta.

+Anggun became a panelist on Mask Singer, reaching nearly 7 million viewers.
+She returned for another season of the show.
+She returned for Asia's Got Talent Season 3.
 In January 2020, she attended the 24th Asian Television Awards in Manila, Philippines where she performed and was awarded Outstanding Contribution to Asian Television Performing Arts.
 Due to the global pandemic of COVID-19, she had to postpone her tour from the end of 2019 until the beginning of 2020.
 However, she began a career in acting.
 She took a part as Maleen Suthama in television movie drama Coup de foudre à Bangkok.
-This was the sixth part of the Coup de foudre à ... collection.
 The production was taken in February 2020 in Bangkok, Thailand.
-Also in February 2020, Switzerland-based fashion magazine BLUSH Editions printed an interview and a feature "Winter Garden with Pinel & Pinel".
-In March 2020, she performed in Moscow, Russia.
-She sang a Russophone classic song called "О́чи чёрные (Ochi Chernye)" which means "Dark Eyes" in English.
-In Indonesian culture from West Java, this song was rearranged and interpreted to a Sundanese language folk song called "Panon Hideung" ("Black Eyes").
-In April 2020, she did an interview for Harvard Political Review.
 Anggun returned as panelist on the second season of Mask Singer alongside her previous colleague panelists.
 In June 2020, RIFFX by Crédit Mutuel published the result of a survey, titled "Barometer: Les 100 Artistes Préférés des Français (Barometer: The 100 Favorite Artists of The French)", which Anggun listed on number 97.
 This survey was conducted by YouGov with interviewing 1,006 French people (age min.
 18 years old) on 1 June to 2 June 2020.
-On 21 September 2020, she, accompanied by her husband, attended the celebration of 70th anniversary of Pierre Cardin's fashion house at Théâtre du Châtelet.
-This event screened a documentary titled House of Cardin to honored the legendary French designer.
-It was directed by P. David Ebersole and Todd Hughes.
-Jean-Paul Gaultier, Christian Louboutin, Stéphane Rolland, actor Yves Lecoq, and journalist Patrick Poivre d'Arvor attended the event with many artists and French public figures.
-Musical documentary film about Christmas carol in 2018, Silent Night — A Song for the World, re-produced by The CW and took a date on 10 December 2020 for its special premiere.
+Musical documentary Silent Night — A Song for the World, re-produced by The CW and took a date on 10 December 2020 for its special premiere.